Kempe gets winner in OT, Kings edge Devils 2-1

 Gusev’s assist extended his point streak to five games.
 He has two goals and six assists in that span.

-NOTES: Kings D Mikey Anderson played 18:59 in his NHL debut.
+NOTES: Blackwood is 7-0-2 in his past nine starts. ...
+Kings D Mikey Anderson played 18:59 in his NHL debut.
 A fourth-round draft pick in 2017 and two-time NCAA national champion at Minnesota-Duluth, he is the younger brother of Devils F Joey Anderson. … The Devils recalled F Jesper Boqvist from the AHL on Saturday.
 He will join the team in Anaheim on Sunday. … Kings C Jeff Carter (lower body) missed his fifth straight game.

 UP NEXT